yalaiseries/aihackathon/netlify/functions/kb.md

 - yal.aiseries@gmail.com

 ## Note & Disclaimer
-The scope, deliverables, timelines, and terms of the AI (Hackathon) Series 2026 programme may change at the organisers’ discretion.
+The scope, deliverables, timelines, and terms of the AI (Hackathon) Series (2026 AI Collaboration) may change at the organisers’ discretion.